amazingmarvin/amazingmarvin-browserextension/README.md

   </a>
 </p>

-Amazing Marvin browser extension was built with the intention to help users quickly add tasks to their Marvin account without having to open the app.
-Besides being able to add new tasks to Marvin, it also allows them to:
+This browser extension was built with the intention to help you quickly add tasks to your Marvin account without having to open the app.
+Besides being able to add new tasks to Marvin, it also allows you to:

-* See their daily list of tasks
+* See your daily list of tasks
-* Add emails to Marvin
+* Add emails to Marvin from gmail
 * Add snippets of selected text to Marvin in just two clicks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>